travetto/travetto/module/command/README.md

 ## CLI - command:service

 The module provides the ability to start/stop/restart services as [docker](https://www.docker.com/community-edition) containers.
 This is meant to be used for development purposes, to minimize the effort of getting an application up and running.
-Services can be targetted individually or handled as a group.
+Services can be targeted individually or handled as a group.

 **Terminal: Command Service**
 ```bash